Miradot/aci-bootstrapper/README.md

 ## Getting involved

 This project is supposed to help enginners bootstrap their ACI with all the bells and wistles that is needed.
-If you have any suggestions on what else to include, feel free to reach ut by creating an issue.
+If you have any suggestions on what else to include or having issues, feel free to reach out by creating an issue.

 ## Licensing info